Wellbeing home service

 In the case of tenants, landlords must pay the first £1,000 and the remaining £4,000 would be funded by the Chichester Warm Home Initiative.
 Financial assistance would need to be repaid if the property was sold within 10 years of the funding approval being issued.
 Furthermore throughout the 10 year condition period, the property must remain tenanted

-Are you Eligible for the Warm home discount?
+Are you eligible for the Warm Home Dscount?

 The discount has a ‘core’ group of eligible households and a ‘broader’ group.
 The ‘core’ group are those that receive the guarantee element of the Pension Credit, who should automatically receive the rebate.
 The 'broader group' are vulnerable customers on a low income, however the eligibility criteria for this is different with each supplier.
 If you think you’re in the ‘broader’ group you must submit an application directly to your energy supplier.
 If you are on a low income and have a child who is born on or after 1st April 2008, you could possibly get a £140 discount on your electricity bill this winter through the Warm Home Discount Scheme.
 The discount is available even if you use a pre-pay or pay-as-you-go electricity meter.

-Don’t delay applying as the ‘broader’ schemes run on a first come first serve basis.
+Don’t delay applying as the ‘broader’ schemes run on a first come first served basis.
 Not all suppliers are obliged to offer the discount so check today to see if you are eligible.
 You need to check with your supplier if you meet their criteria to apply, either via their customer service phone number, or by going to their website and searching for Warm Home Discount.
-You can also give us a call at the Wellbeing Home programme on 01243 521041 or 01903 737862 and our Home Energy Visitors will be able to advise you.
+You can also give us a call at the Wellbeing Home programme on 01243 521041 and our Home Energy Visitor will be able to advise you.